OLC-Bioinformatics/redmine-docs/docs/analysis/phastest.md

 ## Related automators

-- [MobSuite](mobsuite.md) — reconstructs and types predicted plasmids in draft genome assemblies.
+- [MobSuite](mobsuite.md) — detects, reconstructs, and types predicted
+  plasmids.
+Use PHASTEST for prophage regions and MobSuite for plasmids when both types of mobile genetic element must be investigated in an assembly.
 - [Prokka](prokka.md) — performs general genome annotation without PHASTEST's prophage-focused detection and visualization.